smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.1 to 8.0/index.md

 ```

-## Restructuring OnResetTimeout
+### Restructuring OnResetTimeout

-`UI.OnResetTimeout` and `TTS.OnResetTimeout` were removed in place of using a broader rpc, `BasicCommunication.OnResetTimeout`.
+`UI.OnResetTimeout` and `TTS.OnResetTimeout` were removed in place of using a broader RPC, `BasicCommunication.OnResetTimeout`.

 This updated `OnResetTimeout` RPC can be used across all interfaces for all request functions.

 The parameters in the notification have also changed.

-The parameter `requestID` is used instead of appID to identify which specific request should have its timeout extended.
+The parameter `requestID` is used instead of `appID` to identify which specific request should have its timeout extended.

-The parameter `methodName` should include the interface name and the rpc.
+The parameter `methodName` should include the interface name and the RPC.
 For example: `”TTS.Speak”`.

 The parameter `resetPeriod` allows the HMI to specify how long Core should delay the application request’s timeout.